11 Common Ship Types and Their Unique Purposes

 High-speed craft is one of the various types of ships.
 They are a subset of high-performance (usually high-speed) maritime vehicles with modern technology.

-Although most of these technologies aren’t employed on commercial vessels, a handful have been successfully deployed and tested on small-scale commerce ships.
+Although most technologies aren’t employed on commercial vessels, a handful have been successfully deployed and tested on small-scale commerce ships.

 Furthermore, the following are some of the most common high-speed craft: Wave piercers are included in multihulls.